 Plan your poster

 Think in terms of blocks of information arranged in columns (like a comic or newspaper).
 Sketch out your layout on paper before creating it.
-See this guide for a good introduction to basic block layouts:
+See the beginning of this blog post for some clear block layout templates in both landscape and portrait orientation:

 Use Powerpoint